randyttruong/dotfiles-/README.md

 **Yes, this is unfortunately how I actually use my comptuer whenever I am trying to take notes/code.**

-Here is the current configuration that I use for alacritty, yabai/skhdrc, and neovim.
+This is the current configuration that I have for alacritty, yabai/skhdrc, and neovim.
 I'll eventually add my zsh plugins, but this is all for now!
 I eventually plan on moving to emacs but until then...

 ![aesthetic desktop](screenshots/desktop.png)